rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Click **DONE** at the top left of the screen and then click on **Accept Changes** to finalize the manual partition scheme.
+N.B. due to edits in this document the *Destroy Format* entries are not reflective of the removed partitions indicated earlier.
+Depending on your existing partitions if any these entries will vary.

 .. image:: accept_changes.png
    :scale: 85%
    :align: center

+Note also in the above how the installer is about to create new partition tables on both devices and the associated partitions and the mdraid device counterparts for each of the /boot, swap, and / mount points.

 The installer will then display the **INSTALLATION SUMMARY** screen.
 Click on *Begin Installation* button at the bottom right to start the install.
 In this